GULF TO GULF

 Participation per rider in 2024 (and 2025) is $8000.

-We've talked on the rides about ideas for faster and slower versions of this event to suit different rider abilities - but the 30 days seems to work well and gives us some flexibility for weather events that we can't predict.
+We've talked on the rides about ideas for faster and slower versions of this event to suit different rider abilities - but the 30 days seems to work well for a range of abilities and gives us some flexibility for weather events that we can't predict.

 In 2019, floodwaters from summer monsoon rains in NW Qld closed the upper part of the Birdsville Track (4 days of the ride) from Feb to Jun.
 It didn't reopen in time for us so we bused back from Mungerannie to Lyndhurst and detoured, driving via the Strzelecki Track and Innamincka to Birdsville.
 This slow, rough and dusty bus trip took 5 days (over 1000km) but the ride was back on schedule.

-More detailed information is with the downloadable registration form.
+More detailed information is downloadable along with the registration form and waiver.

 ABC INTERVIEW NEARLY HALF-WAY